FlorentinaSL/RPFunctions/README.md

 ## Support

-For support, email: sigmapurgatorium12@outlook.it or server Exiled.
+For support, email: cisternino.luca@outlook.it or server Exiled.

 ## Authors: